Department of Biological Science,Graduate School of Science, Hiroshima University

 Plant Biology Course

-Research in this laboratory concerns taxonomy, phylogeny, morphology and ecology on nonvascular plants including bryophytes, freshwater algae, lichens, and others.
-The department maintains a research Herbarium (HIRO) which has an extensive bryophyte collection.
+Research in this laboratory concerns taxonomy, phylogeny, morphology and ecology on nonvascular plants including bryophytes.
+We maintains a research Herbarium (HIRO) which has an extensive bryophyte collection.
+We also focus on phenomena of active gene transfer from bacteria domain to eukarya domain, i.e. T-DNA transport to plants by phytopathogenic agrobacteria, and plasmid DNA mobilization to yeasts by some proteobacteria.

-Key Words Bryophytes, Cryptogams, Taxonomy, Ecology, Anatomy, Cell biology, Molecular phylogeny
+Key Words Bryophytes, Taxonomy, Ecology, Anatomy, Cell biology, Molecular phylogeny, Horizontal gene transfer, Plasmid DNA, Conjugation, Bacteria, Eukaryotes

 Web page